Issue: Data Privacy

 Court: U.S. Court of Appeals for the D.C.
 Circuit

-The RLC filed a brief, joined by NRF and NRA, challenging the Federal Communications Commission's Order interpreting the Telephone Consumer Protection Act's (TCPA's) provisions relating to reassigned numbers and revocation of consent.
+The RLC filed a brief, joined by the National Retail Federation and the National Restaurant Association, challenging the Federal Communications Commission's Order interpreting the Telephone Consumer Protection Act's (TCPA's) provisions relating to reassigned numbers and revocation of consent.
 Retailers respond to their customers' preferences by sending consented-to and desired information via text messages.
 However, there is no reliable way for retailers to know when a consumer has given up her phone number and that number has been reassigned to someone else.
 The FCC's "on-call exception" is an ineffective solution to the reassigned numbers problem and will arbitrarily subject retailers to liability.
 Further, the FCC's new standard frustrates retailers' current and straightforward practices that enable consumers to revoke their consent.
 The RLC brief asks the D.C.
 Circuit to vacate the FCC order provisions relating to reassigned numbers and revocation of consent.